 If you think that your child may have Special/Additional Educational needs (SEN), you may need to find someone who will take the time to listen and discover for themselves what your child is like and what he or she needs.
 It might have taken you years of devoted attention to piece together your own insights and it may take some time for others to catch up with you.
-It might help to keep things factual, describing what is happening, and leaving the diagnosis to the professionals.
-See also: Getting it sorted.
+It might help to keep things factual, describing the specifics of what is happening, and leaving the professionals to join up the dots.
+See also: Getting it sorted

 Getting support at school